 Unemployment is low and jobs are increasing

-If the economy, stock market and foreign markets are strong, investors require higher interest rates to make back their money.
-This, in turn, causes lenders to raise their rates.
+If the economy, stock market, and foreign markets are strong, investors require higher interest rates to make back their money.
+This causes lenders to raise their rates.
 Bond investment activity can also impact mortgage rates.

 The You Factor

 In addition to market and economic factors, the rates you’re offered also depend largely on your own financial situation.
 Things like your credit score, credit history, debts, income, and other considerations will all play a role in what rates a lender can give you.

 Here is what a lender will consider when setting your rate:

 - Repayment history and any collections, bankruptcies or other financial events